Who is involved in the hospital discharge process?

 The hospital discharge team

-To alleviate any stress and ensure a smoother experience, it will be useful to familiarise yourself with the functions of these professionals who are involved in the hospital discharge planning process:
+To alleviate stress and ensure a smoother experience, it is useful to familiarise yourself with the roles of professionals involved in hospital discharge planning:

-Ensures a seamless transition by liaising with your doctors, nurses, and any external care agencies to conduct a precise assessment of your needs and facilitate arrangements for transportation, medication, and necessary equipment.
-Once you return home, they will transfer your care package to your GP, district nursing team or any other specialist teams who will manage you care after hospital discharge.
+Ensures a seamless transition by liaising with your doctors, nurses, and any external care agencies to conduct a thorough assessment of your needs.
+They also facilitate arrangements for transport, medication, and necessary equipment.
+Once you return home, they will transfer your care package to your GP, district nursing team or any other specialist teams who will manage your care after hospital discharge.

-District Nursing plays a vital role in providing care to clients in their own homes.
-District Nurses can do dressings, provide catheter care and administer medication.
-They can undertake assessments and deliver care directly to clients in their homes, ensuring they receive personalised care and support specifically tailored to their conditions.
-At your request, A member of the District Nursing team will be able to provide care they deem is appropriate in your home to assist you with any concerns or care you may require.
+District nursing plays a vital role in providing care to clients in their own homes.
+District nurses can carry out dressings, provide catheter care and administer medication.
+They can undertake assessments and deliver care directly, ensuring clients receive personalised support tailored to their conditions.
+At your request, a member of the District Nursing team will visit to provide appropriate care and assistance with any concerns you may have.

-If you require a specialist care, such as end of life care, you can get assistance from charities such as Macmillan or Marie Curie who will be able to offer a limited amount of free specialist care.
-A referral to one of these services typically would come from your District Nurse, GP or discharge co-ordinator.
-Following the referral, a nurse will assess your needs enabling the creation of a care plan.
-You may be eligible for up to 3 months of palliative care and up to four, one-hour visits per day.
-When you get in touch with these organisations, they will advise what level of support they will be able to provide.
+If you require specialist care, such as end-of-life support, charities such as Macmillan or Marie Curie can offer a limited amount of free nursing care.
+Referrals typically come from your District Nurse, GP or discharge co-ordinator.
+Following referral, a nurse will assess your needs and create a care plan.
+You may be eligible for up to three months of palliative care and up to four one-hour visits per day.
+When you contact these organisations, they will advise what level of support they can provide.

 Community care providers